ece257b/LTE_Control_message_decoder/README.md

 Open up ./codes/rnti_decoder.m in matlab.
 Change the line 7 to the direct path of "lte_test_R2_2frame.dat", or you can directly run `rnti_decoder <direct_path2lte_test_R2_2frame.dat>` in matlab terminal.

 ## Software requirement
 To run this code, you need to install "LTE Toolbox" in matlab.
+We recommand using Matlab_R2022b.
 You can get that from "APPS" section on the top and click "Get More Apps" and search for "LTE Toolbox".
 It should be included in the UCSD matlab license.

 ## Run time of code
 It takes about 3 seconds to perform cell search and it will start printing out subframe number, RNTIs and allocation bitmaps.
 It takes about 10 seconds to finish decoding "lte_test_R2_2frame.dat".